Frequently Asked Questions - FAQ

 Subscriptions

 You can change your subscription yourself.
-To do this, go to Settings - Subscription - Manage Subscription - Update Subscription in the map and select the desired subscription.
-If you have a promotion code, you can redeem it there by following this guide.
+In the map, go to "Settings - Subscription - Manage subscription - Update subscription" and select the desired subscription.
+If you have a promotion code, you can redeem it there.
+More information can be found here.

 2. Click the "Apply" button to apply the code.

-3. The price will be automatically adjusted and you can proceed with the payment.
+3. The price will be adjusted automatically and you can proceed with the payment.

-Go to Settings - Subscription - Manage Subscription - Update Subscription in the map and select the subscription of your choice.
+In the map, go to "Settings - Subscription - Manage subscription - Update subscription" and select the subscription of your choice.
 Then follow the instructions as in Case 1.

 3. When your subscription is renewed, the promotion code will be automatically applied.

-You can enable or disable automatic renewal of your subscription yourself.
-To do this, go to Settings - Subscription - Manage Subscription - Cancel Subscription in the map.
+You can enable or disable the automatic renewal of your subscription yourself.
+In the map, go to "Settings - Subscription - Manage subscription - Cancel subscription".

 Our standard payment methods are credit card and PayPal.
 After payment, the subscription is automatically activated.